D'Anyers family: Sir Thomas D'Anyers and The Battle of Crécy

-Sir Thomas De'Anyers of Crécy fame is memorialised in St Wilfrid's Church, Grappenhall, the village of which his elder brother Sir John De'Anyers was knight.
+Sir Thomas D'Anyers of Crécy fame is memorialised in St Wilfrid's Church, Grappenhall, the village of which his elder brother Sir John D'Anyers was knight.

-Sir Thomas' half-brother Sir Thomas De'Anyers married an heiress, Margaret De Tabley (afterwards Lady Margaret) and at the time of their marriage received a third of Tabley, at her father's decease he inherited the remainder which were amalgamated into the De'Anyers estates.
-Their son Thomas De'Anyers of Over Tabley married Lady Elizabeth Aston, née Boydell widow of his cousin Thomas Boydell heir to Sir John De'Anyers' lands in Grappenhall.
+Sir Thomas' half-brother Sir Thomas D'Anyers married an heiress, Margaret De Tabley and at the time of their marriage received a third of Tabley, at her father's decease he inherited the remainder which were amalgamated into the D'Anyers estates.
+Their son Thomas D'Anyers of Over Tabley married Elizabeth Aston, née Boydell widow of his cousin Thomas Boydell heir to Sir John D'Anyers' lands in Grappenhall.

 15th to the 17th century

 The family continued in service to the crown as knights, operating as landowners from Cheshire and through subsequent marriages were able to acquire further land in Warrington, Nether Tabley, and Cherry Tree Hurst during the 15th century.